arf-foundation/arf-spec/docs/index.md

 - [Mathematics](mathematics.md) – the Bayesian engine behind risk scoring
 - [Psychology](psychology.md) – building trust through transparency
 - [Governance](governance.md) – the decision‑making loop in action
-- [Enterprise](enterprise.md) – scaling to production with enforcement and audit
-- [Temporal Reliability](temporal_reliability.md) – optional time‑series extensions

----

-## Boundary Note

-Temporal reliability is intentionally defined as a separate specification layer.

-It must remain:

-- optional
-- external to in‑session scoring
-- outside the core ARF execution path
-- suitable for implementation in enterprise or extension layers

-This keeps the core deterministic, session‑scoped, and easy to audit.

 ---

 ## Public vs. Proprietary